cybersectroll/TrollBlacklistDLL/README.md

 can it block av/edr dlls?
 Refer to table - obviously it depends how the av/edr dlls are loaded in the first place
 ![Image](https://github.com/user-attachments/assets/c14502a4-2833-43a6-8f82-2f66fdfdbc2b)

-**note: Edr #1 with pid.exe technique is successful in the sense it blocks dll from loading but later on, loading rubeus is still detected. likely, its doing a separate scan from (amsi) on the virtualalloc call for rubeus.**
+**note/correction: Edr #1 with pid.exe technique is successful in the sense it blocks dll from loading but later on, loading rubeus is still detected. likely, its doing a separate scan from (amsi) on the virtualalloc call for rubeus.**

 ## Release
 Refer to TrollBlacklistDLL.zip for the compiled binaries